Economy Watchers Survey Provides Datasets and Tasks for Japanese Financial Domain: Experiments with EWS tasks

-We test representative LLMs, ChatGPT (\texttt{gpt-3.5-turbo-0125}) and the GPT-4o (\texttt{gpt-4o-2024-05-13}) model.
-Furthermore, we compare the results with those obtained from FinBERT~\cite{Suzuki-etal-2023-ipm}, a Japanese financial domain-specific model, and DeBERTaV2~\cite{Suzuki-2024-findebertav2}, a Japanese general-purpose model.
-The evaluation metric used for all tasks is macro F1.
+We test the representative LLMs, ChatGPT (\texttt{gpt-3.5-turbo-0125}) and GPT-4o (\texttt{gpt-4o-2024-05-13}).
+Furthermore, we compare the results with those obtained using FinBERT~\cite{Suzuki-etal-2023-ipm}, a Japanese financial domain-specific model, and DeBERTaV2~\cite{Suzuki-2024-findebertav2}, a Japanese general-purpose model.
+Macro F1 is used as the evaluation metric.